AkashKrDutta/wargames/natas/README.md

 ## Natas20

 Hint:
-The input for name can be delimited by new line.
+The input for name form param can be delimited by new line (Arbitrary SESSION data).

+## Natas21

+Hint:
+The colocated sites can store arbitrary data in their SESSION data.